roehrt/crossy/README.md

 **Brief solver description:**

-After applying a basic set of reduction rules, our solver reduces the problem to multiple Weighted Directed Feedback Arc Set (WDFAS) instances by constructing the penalty graph.
+After applying a basic set of reduction rules, our solver reduces the problem to Weighted Directed Feedback Arc Set (WDFAS) by constructing the penalty graph.
 We employ the cycle propagation technique for solving WDFAS, proposed by the [winning team][PACE2022Winner] of the [PACE 2022][PACE2022] challenge about Directed Feedback Vertex Set (DFVS).
 To incorporate cycle propagation, we modify UWrMaxSat to connect a User Propagator to its internal SAT solver, CaDiCal,